Reviews You Can Rely On

 Credit: Brian Walker

 Ride comfort isn't just a luxury.
-A rough riding product can be a safety concern because roughness at its extreme translates to a loss of stability and, ultimately, control.
-On the other hand, a smooth ride provides a predictable platform that allows the operator to focus on other concerns, such as cars, pedestrians, and potholes, that have the potential to give more serious feedback.
+A rough-riding product can be a safety concern because extreme roughness results in a loss of stability and control.
+On the other hand, a smooth ride provides a predictable platform that allows the operator to focus on other concerns, such as cars, pedestrians, and potholes, which can potentially give more serious feedback.

 A smooth-riding scooter not only offers greater safety for novice commuters but also gives experienced rippers the freedom to maneuver on uneven terrain.